Robertc30/SLAs/README.md

 ## Conclusion

 In the ever-evolving landscape of customer support, Service Level Agreements stand as a testament to your commitment to excellence.
-With osTicket as your partner, you have the tools and capabilities to craft SLAs that not only meet but exceed customer expectations, propelling your organization towards a future defined by service excellence and customer satisfaction.
+With a experienced osTicketer as your partner, you have the tools and capabilities to craft SLAs that not only meet but exceed customer expectations, propelling your organization towards a future defined by service excellence and customer satisfaction.

 <h2>Follow the journey on LinkedIn or Contact me directly</h2>